-In [14], Moseley and Wang considered several algorithms.
+In [15], Moseley and Wang considered several algorithms.
 Notably, they considered the random algorithm, that simply splits data points randomly at every cut (henceforth denoted by RAND), and the average-linkage algorithm.
-They showed that both yield a revenue which is a 1/3 of the optimal solution.
+They showed that both yield an approximation factor of 1/3.
 Subsequently, Charikar et al. [8] showed that one can beat average-linkage through the use of semi-definite programming, improving the bound to 0.3364.
 Recently, Ahmadian et al. [1] managed to leverage the MAX-UNCUT BISECTION (MUB) problem in order to prove a 0.4246 approximation.
 In our paper we improve upon this result and show an improved approximation of 0.585.